simonlegrand/pysit/readme.md

     $ pip install mpi4py
     ```

-4. For MAC OS users: Install necessary external softwares [PETSC] and [petsc4py].
-(May be useless)

-    Petsc has several dependencies such as gcc, gfortran or lapack.
-Install them with your package manager if needed.

-    ```sh
-    $ source ./install_petsc4py_OSx.sh
-    ```

-5. Install the PySIT toolbox.
+4. Install the PySIT toolbox.
 First, make sure that you are in the PySIT directory by executing the following command:

     ```sh
     $ cd /PATHTOPYSIT